-The original 31-day vegan challenge called Veganuary began in the U.K. as a nonprofit organization that promotes and educates about the benefits of veganism by encouraging people to give up all animal-based foods (there are many more than you think) for the month of January and eat vegan food instead.
+The original 31-day vegan challenge called Veganuary began in the U.K. as a nonprofit organization that promotes and educates about the benefits of veganism by encouraging people to give up all animal-based foods for the month of January and to eat vegan food instead.
 Since the crowd-sourced event began in 2014, participation has more than doubled each year.

 Of course, you don’t need to join an organization to challenge yourself to a month of vegan eating and living.
-Maybe take the challenge with your bestie or a competitive sibling if you really want to go chard— oops, hard — on this challenge as a way to usher in the new year!
+Maybe take the challenge with your bestie or a competitive sibling if you really want to challenge yourself as a way to usher in the new year!

-Unlike other month-long initiatives that benefit a charity, this initiative benefits you.
-And, oh, yeah, the entire planet.
-And if you missed the January 1 start date, that's OK too.
-Any 30 days will do for such a great cause for your wellness.
+Unlike other month-long initiatives that benefit a charity, this initiative also benefits you.
+If you missed the January 1 start date, that's OK too, luckily any 30 days will do for such a great cause for your wellness.

 Why Go Vegan Even for a Month?

 These are just a few examples of how eating animals contributes to the climate crisis we all face.
-Cutting out animal products may literally lighten your footprint in other ways, too.
-Moving your menu to a plant-based diet is often a helpful step toward healthy weight loss.
-And removing or even reducing animal products and their fats from your plate often is helpful in preventing heart disease.
+Cutting out animal products lightens your footprint in other ways, too.
+Moving your menu to a plant-based diet is often a helpful step toward healthy weight loss, and removing or even reducing animal products and their fats from your plate often is helpful in preventing heart disease.

-Going vegan can also save you a nice chunk of change since seafood and red meat can be pricey, and you'll naturally be limited in the restaurants you can visit.
-Going vegan has so many benefits even if it's just for one month.
-But who knows?
-That month could change your perspective and lifestyle forever.
+Going vegan can also save money since seafood and red meat can be pricey, and you'll naturally be limited in the restaurants you can visit.
+Going vegan has so many benefits even if it's just for one month, but that month could change your perspective and lifestyle habits forever.